instructlab/dev-docs/docs/taxonomy-revamp-2025.md

 ## Unaddressed concerns

 The issue of needing a git repository for document storage is possibly out of scope of this document.
 However, I'm adding it as something that may need its own ADR/dev doc.
 The end user experience of needing a git repository is needlessly complex and also still follows the idea of the upstream taxonomy and community model build.
 A user working with InstructLab locally does not need the version tracking provided by git and likely probably already has a document storage system.
 I propose changing the general idea from a git repository to a simple address, whether that's local storage, remote storage, or a version-controlled repository.
-Make it more flexible.
+Make it more flexible and extensible to match where someone chooses to store their data, perhaps through an environment variable to set as one implementation example.
+This could also decouple the documentation process from the SDG process by allowing the end-user subject-matter expert to create and upload content to a central store without ever touching InstructLab's tooling chains and then a end-user operations or development specialist to run the InstructLab tooling separately.

 ∎